Kirtibg/Course-Registration-Website/README.md

-## Appplication
+## Application
 This application involes three major pages:
    - Adding a Course page
    - Registering as a student page
    - Login student page where a student can subscribe to available courses

+### Things Learnt
 This project using nodejs gives a basic understanding of how asynchronous programming works.
-Use of promise saves us from a lot of nested callback functions(callback hell) Lodash helps to deal with arrays to ease working with files for database.
+Use of nodejs functions like promise saves us from a lot of nested callback functions(callback hell).
+Lodash helps to deal with arrays to ease working with files for database.

+# I thank PayPAl VAP team for their support and guidance in the making of this project.

 ## Database:
    I have used text files to save data in the same folder as the code